Google Search Generative Experience

-Google’s new Search Generative Experience (SGE) is poised to change how we perform searches online.
-But what does it mean for businesses and their websites?
+Google’s new AI Overviews have already begun to influence search experience and searchers’ behaviors.
+So what does Google’s Search Generative Experience (SGE) mean for your business and its website?
 Discover what SGE is, how it functions, and its potential impact on your website traffic.

 What is Google SGE?

-In March 2024, Google began incorporating SGE for a small subset of searches and only for a small amount of US traffic.
-Google is expected to gradually increase the scale of SGE’s rollout based on user experience and feedback.
-No official timeline has been shared yet for its “full release.”
+In March 2024, Google began incorporating AI Overviews for a small subset of searches and only for a small amount of US traffic.
+Since then, Google has steadily increased the prevalence of this feature for searchers.

 SGE’s Impact on Website Traffic

-Regarding SGE’s impact on search advertising, search ads accounted for a whopping 57% of Google’s revenue in 2023.
-This intrinsically motivates Google to maintain prominent ad placement on SERPs featuring SGE.
-While it’s unclear yet exactly how text ads will be formatted on these pages, advertisers should expect comparable visibility and traffic.
+Regarding SGE’s impact on search advertising, search ads still accounted for a whopping 56% of Google’s revenue in 2024.
+This intrinsically motivates Google to maintain prominent ad placement on SERPs featuring AI Overviews.

 The more probable impact will be on website traffic from organic search.
 Similar changes to search have historically reduced traffic for some websites by these features occupying prime SERP placements and increasing “zero-click” searches (in which searchers can receive answers directly on the SERP without visiting a page link.)